Community Grants | Redland City Council

 Community Grants

-Eligible not-for-profit community organisations and individuals can apply for funding across three categories to deliver projects in the areas of environmental, sport and recreation, cultural heritage, arts, community, or economic development.
+Eligible not-for-profit community organisations and individuals can apply for funding across three categories of Organisation Support, Project Support and Conservation Grants.

-Organisation Support Up to $3,000 Supporting Redlands Coast community organisations improve planning, governance and management practices.
+Organisation Support Up to $5,000 Supporting community organisations to improve organisational governance and management practices and the organisation’s capacity to deliver services in Redland City.

 Project Support Up to $10,000